jimratliff/GenoMac-system/README.md

 ```

 ### Clone this repo to `~/.genomac-system`
+This public GenoMac-user repo is meant to be cloned locally (using https) to USER_CONFIGURER’s home directory.
+More specifically, the local directory to which this repo is to be cloned is the hidden directory `~/.genomac-system`, specified by the environment variable $GENOMAC_SYSTEM_LOCAL_DIRECTORY (which is exported by the script `assign_environment_variables.sh`).

 Copy the following code block and paste into Terminal:
 ```shell
 mkdir -p ~/.genomac-system